I didn’t start this blog with the intention of writing about blogging for fitness professionals.

 - Affiliate sales.
 I like to promote products I actually use and love to my readers.
 When I do that, I get a cut of the sales.

 - Training programs, ebooks, courses.
-In the future I’d like to sell my own products.
+In the future I’d like to sell more of my own products, but right now I just have one – Restore The Core.
+It’s a home workout program for core strength.
 I’ve seen a lot of trainers sell home weight loss training programs, ebooks, recipe books, etc. I want to sell a course on blogging for fitness professionals and potentially start an online training group.

 Read about how to reach your fitness goals AND make money with a fitness blog here.